A Semantic Encoding of Object Centric Event Data: Introduction

+Our long-term goal is manifold.
+Among others, the foreseeable opportunities opened up by our approach range from an improvement of OCED data reasoning, to the knowledge inference from semantically enriched data, from an increase in expressiveness, to the interconnection of information sources.
+Regarding the last point, we remark that under our semantic umbrella, other (not necessarily process-specific) existing datasets can be linked with the resulting potential of unleashing unprecedented contextual enrichment for (semantic reasoning in) process mining.

-The remainder of the paper is structured as follows. \Cref{sec:background} outlines the conceptual and technical basis of our investigation. \Cref{sec:ontology} proposes our three-layered conceptual framework for the semantic encoding of OCED. \Cref{sec:discussion} discusses the implication of our investigation. \Cref{sec:relatedwork} overviews related work. \Cref{sec:conclusion} draws conclusions for this work.
+The remainder of the paper is as follows. \Cref{sec:background} outlines the notions and technical bases of our investigation. \Cref{sec:ontology} proposes our three-layered conceptual framework for the semantic encoding of OCED. \Cref{sec:discussion} discusses the implications of our endeavor. \Cref{sec:relatedwork} overviews related work. \Cref{sec:conclusion} draws conclusions for this work.